F-rankie/3_GettingData_Project/README.md

 ---
 title: "README.md for run_analysis.R"
 author: "Frank M. Berger"
-date: "Saturday, February 14, 2015"
+date: "Saturday, February 20, 2015"
 output: html_document
 ---

-### Introduction

 ### Directory (folder) structure

+Below the working directory, there is a data directory (./UCIdata).

-My code assumes that the directory structure of the downloaded data zip file is maintained, i.e. the test and train data are in separate directories (and stay there).
+My code assumes that the directory structure of the downloaded data zip file is maintained, i.e. the test and train data are in separate subdirectories (within the data directory), and stay there.

-Both test and train directories are subdirectories within the data directory.

 ### Files in the main data directory

-In the main data directory, we find the following files:
+In the data directory, we find the following files:

 * **features.info.txt** - an explanation of the most relevant variables in the feature vector.
 The feature vector is a set of 561 numeric variables per observation.
 This corresponds to one line within the X_train and X_test data files (in .txt format).
 * **features.txt** - a complete list of all 561 features - 561 lines (= 561 features).
 This file is used in **run_analysis.R** to assign variable names to the columns of the R data.frame.
 * **activity_labels.txt** - this short file defines 6 different activities and how they are coded 1 to 6 (to be coded as "factor" with 6 levels in R)

-### Files in the test and train directories
+### Files in the test and train subdirectories

 In each of the two subdirectories, we find the following files: